seeker19110/For-Hermes/workshops/2025-05-17/walkthrough.md

 Let's start by adding a tool definition for the calculator

-These are simpile structured outputs that we'll ask the model to return as a "next step" in the agentic loop.
+These are simple structured outputs that we'll ask the model to return as a "next step" in the agentic loop.